Info for visiting the International museum and library of music of Bologna

 (Clicca sull'immagine per visualizzarla a tutto schermo)

 Please note that the updated version of the website in English is under construction.
-We apologise for the inconvenience.
+We apologize for the inconvenience.
 In the meantime, we provide below the essential information for visiting the museum.

 The Museum